alexwlchan/alexwlchan.net/src/_drafts/marquee-rocket.md

 How far could I get with just &lt;marquee&gt;?

-I built the [&lt;marquee&gt; rocket][glitch] as a small website with a bit of interactivity that only uses the marquee tag -- and to prove that you don't need &lt;script&gt; to use JavaScript.
+I built the [&lt;marquee&gt; rocket][glitch] as a small website with a bit of interactivity that only uses the marquee tag -- and to prove that you don't need &lt;script&gt; to do JavaScript shenanigans.

 It was a useful reminder that HTML is enormous, and I only know a tiny fraction of it.
 I'd been aware of the marquee tag for over a decade, but I thought it was just for horizontally scrolling text.